NedFal/NedFal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: B.Sc. of Applied Mathematics & Computer Science Sharif University of Technology.
+subtitle: B.Sc. of Applied Mathematics & Computer Science at Sharif University of Technology

 profile: